-A 1.0-litre turbocharged petrol engine is likely to be the biggest seller, with outputs of either 94 or 113bhp.
+A 1.0-litre turbocharged petrol engine is the most popular option, with outputs of either 94 or 108bhp.
 While the latter is essentially the engine from the Volkswagen up!
 GTI, the T-Cross doesn’t provide mini-hot hatch performance.
-However, it manages 0-62mph in a smidge over 10 seconds, or 11.5 for the 94bhp version, and both will be absolutely fine for the majority of drivers.
+However, it manages 0-62mph in a smidge over 10 seconds, or 11.5 for the 94bhp version - the 108bhp engine is our pick.

 In January 2020, Volkswagen introduced a 148bhp 1.5-litre petrol engine to the range.
 It’s almost as efficient as the 1.0-litre, thanks to the ability to shut down half its cylinders when you’re not pressing the throttle hard, but the 0-62mph time improves to 8.5 seconds.
 Its top speed is 124mph.

-A diesel engine joined the range in 2019, and it’s the familiar 94bhp 1.6-litre engine from the Polo.
+A diesel engine was available for a short time but, unsurprisingly, slow sales saw it withdrawn.
+The 94bhp 1.6-litre engine has been removed from the Polo range too.
 It prioritises efficiency over performance, and 0-62mph takes almost 12 seconds.
-No hybrid version is currently available to rival the Renault Captur E-Tech, which is a shame.
+No hybrid version is currently available to rival the Hyundai Kona or Renault Captur E-Tech, which is a shame.
 However, Volkswagen is planning to electrify most of its range, so a hybrid or pure electric version could be in the pipeline.